The Number of the Beast Is 666: Plot

 Suddenly, Reba (Rutina Wesley) visits Dolarhyde's house, thinking he was sick.
 She enters the house, unaware that Chilton is there.
 They have a brief conversation, where she refers to him as "D" and leaves.
-Dolarhyde then shows Chilton some slides, showing The Great Red Dragon Paintings as well as his victims, one of which includes a photograph of Chilton and Graham.
+Dolarhyde then shows Chilton some slides, showing The Great Red Dragon paintings as well as his victims, one of which includes a photograph of Chilton and Graham.
 Chilton starts panicking, claiming everything he said was false.
 Dolarhyde shows his Red Dragon tattoo and proclaims he will have to refute his claims.
 He records Chilton admitting that his claims were false, intending to allow him to go.
-However, Dolarhyde states he will now understand his pain, revealing his abnormally sharp teeth and bites Chilton's lips.
+However, Dolarhyde states he will now understand his pain, revealing his abnormally sharp teeth and bites Chilton's lips, ripping them off of his face.

-Dolarhyde sends the lips to Lecter with a note that reads "He offended me with these".
+Dolarhyde sends the lips to Lecter with a note that reads "With these he offended me".
 When Crawford arrives, he finds that only one lip remains, as Lecter ate the other one.
-Bloom blames Lecter for discrediting Chilton, but he blames her for letting him participate on the plan and risking him.
-The team later watches Chilton's tape, where he blames everything on Graham before seeing Dolarhyde bite his lips.
-Graham has another session with Bedelia, who notes that on the interview's photograph, Graham placed his hand on Chilton's shoulder.
+Bloom blames Lecter for discrediting Chilton, but he blames her for letting him participate in the plan and putting him at risk.
+The team later watches Chilton's tape, in which he blames everything on Graham, before seeing Dolarhyde bite his lips.
+Graham has another session with Bedelia, who notes that in the interview's photograph, Graham placed his hand on Chilton's shoulder.
 Bedelia deduces that he expected Dolarhyde to go after Chilton as he feels influenced by Lecter's "participation".

-Chilton is placed on a wheelchair and is then burned alive.
+Dolarhyde places Chilton in a wheelchair and then burns him alive.
 At the hospital, Graham and Crawford visit Chilton, who is still alive despite his severe injuries.
 Chilton calls out Graham, blaming him for having put his hand on his shoulder and "set him up".
-Nevertheless, Chilton says he saw a black blind woman with Dolarhyde.
-Dolarhyde kidnaps Reba and takes her to his house, where he reveals the crimes committed.
+Nevertheless, Chilton says he saw a Black blind woman with Dolarhyde.
+Dolarhyde kidnaps Reba and takes her to his house, where he reveals the crimes he committed.
 He proclaims that he is becoming "The Dragon", as he imagines himself having wings.